khalid-naami/khalid-naami.github.io/blog/2026-07-08-ali-al-salem-runway-struck-iran-heavy-missiles.md

 schema_type: [TechArticle, NewsArticle]
 ---

-# Ali Al Salem Runway Struck: Iran's Heavy Missile Escalation in Kuwait
+# Ali Al Salem Struck: Iran's Heavy Missiles in Kuwait

 For the first time in this conflict, Iran has transitioned from standard ballistic missile strikes to heavy ballistic missile bombardment, and the target was the nerve center of American air power in the Gulf: Ali Al Salem Air Base in Kuwait.
 The strike destroyed one of the base's two runways, immediately cutting US air operations capacity by 50% and marking a qualitative escalation that redefines the operational calculus for the entire theater.